 Local councils operate within a wide statutory framework.
 NALC model standing orders incorporate and reference many statutory requirements to which councils are subject.
 It is not possible for the model standing orders to contain or reference all the statutory or legal requirements which apply to local councils.
-For example, it is not practical for model standing orders to document all obligations under data protection legislation.
 The statutory requirements to which a council is subject apply whether or not they are incorporated in a council's standing orders.

 The model standing orders do not include model financial regulations.
 Financial regulations are standing orders to regulate and control the financial affairs and accounting procedures of a local council.
 The financial regulations, as opposed to the standing orders of a council, include most of the requirements relevant to the council's Responsible Financial Officer.
-Model financial regulations are available to councils in membership of NALC.